All students must meet the Requirements for the Doctor of Philosophy Degree

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

-A Master of Science degree in an appropriate agricultural, environmental, biological, or physical science.
-GREs are recommended but not required.
+A Bachelor of Science or a Master of Science degree in an appropriate agricultural, environmental, biological, or physical science.
+GREs are not required.

-Students admitted into Master of Science program in the Department may transfer to a Ph.D. program after 1 year.
-Students petition the Department’s Graduate committee.
+Students admitted into M.S. program in the Department may petition the Department’s Graduate Affairs Committee to transfer into the Ph.D. program after 1 year.

 Minimum Degree Requirements for the Degree of Doctor of Philosophy